april-webm/april-webm/README.md

 # 💫 About Me:
-I'm an aspiring quant from Australia. <br>Currently studying Computer Science and Economics at UQ.<br>Bayesian statistics enthusiast.<br>Starting a project on PRNG in the winter.
+I'm an aspiring quant from Australia. <br>Currently studying Computer Science and Economics at UQ.<br>Bayesian statistics enthusiast.<br>Currently working on an ASCII based CLI volatitility visualiser.

 ## 🌐 Socials: